 Make sure that the contract covers all contingencies of the purchase and allows sufficient time for any required activities or testing (i.e. obtaining a mortgage, home inspections, etc.).
 Reasonable contingencies are essential to protecting yourself in the purchase - don't allow anyone to pressure you into skimping on due diligence.

 Learn About Deeds and Title

 The deed is a legal document that transfers ownership of the home.
-There are several types of deed that can be used for your transfer, as well as a number of special provisions that may apply.
+There are several types of deed that can be used for your purchase as well as a number of special provisions that may apply to your new home.
 Your attorney or escrow agent can answer any questions you have on title and deeds.

 Know Your Deposit Obligations